Atlas-OS/docs/docs/getting-started/installation.md

 ## :material-screwdriver: Driver Updates

 Drivers are essential software components that enable the OS to communicate with hardware devices.
 While Windows comes with basic drivers pre-installed, some devices, such as Bluetooth devices, printers, or speakers, likely require additional drivers to function properly.
-On Atlas, there's two options for driver installation:
+On Atlas, there are two options for driver installation:

 | :material-download: Manual Driver Installation & Updates | :material-update: Automatic Driver Installation & Updates |
 | ------------------------------------ | --------------------------------------- |